ssvlabs/ssv-dkg/README.md

 10. Initiator prepares a payload for SSV contract
 11. After the deposit is successfull and SSV contract transaction is accepted, operators can continue with their duties using their share of the distributes key

-The result of DKG process at operators:
+The result of successfull DKG protocol at operator side:
 ```go
 type Result struct {
 	QUAL []Node // list of nodes that successfully ran the protocol